-Our Federation ethos of 'Excellence, Enjoyment, Enrichment, Equality'.
+Our Federation ethos is 'Enjoyment, Enrichment, Excellence, and Equality'.
 Our Federation has an expectation that all staff will behave in a way that creates an environment that provides this ethos for every one of the children within our care.

 Failure to follow the code of conduct may result in disciplinary action being taken, as set out in our staff disciplinary procedures.